 - Rather than being involved in every aspect of a single company, The Hostile Youth Project was out to invade every North Carolina promotion in 2002.

-- The Abyssal Plague, an upcoming series of Dungeons & Dragons Tie In Novels which starts out in the Points of Light setting but will involve other D&D worlds too, of which Forgotten Realms has already been confirmed.
+- The Abyssal Plague, a series of Dungeons & Dragons Tie In Novels which started out in the Nentir Vale setting but grew to involve other D&D worlds too, including the Forgotten Realms, Tabletop Game/Ebberon and Dark Sun.

 - The Old World of Darkness had a few thematic ones toward the end of its line, but an official one with the Time of Judgment series of books, officially ending the old settings.